 The status resource represents information about a request to add objects to a Collection.
-It contains information about the status of the request, such as whether or not it's completed (status) and the status of individual objects within the request (i.e. whether they are still pending, completed and failed, or completed and succeeded).
+It contains information about the status of the request, such as whether or not it's completed (status) and MAY contain the status of individual objects within the request (i.e. whether they are still pending, completed and failed, or completed and succeeded).

-The status resource is returned in two places: as a response to the initial POST request (see section 5.5) and in response to a get status request (see section 4.3), which can be made after the initial request to continuously monitor its status.
+The status resource is returned in two places: as a response to the initial POST request (see section $\underline{5.5}$) and in response to a get status request (see section $\underline{4.3}$), which can be made after the initial request to continuously monitor its status.

-The list of objects that failed to be added, are still pending, or have been successfully added is a simple type that contains the identifier of the object (e.g., for STIX objects, their id), its version, and an optional message indicating additional details.
+The list of objects that failed to be added, are still pending, or have been successfully added is a simple type, named status-details, that contains the identifier of the object (e.g., for STIX objects, their id), its version, and an optional message indicating additional details.

 Property Name Туре Description id (required) identifier The identifier of this Status resource. status (required) string The overall status of a previous POST request where an HTTP 202 (Accept) was returned.
-The value of this property MUST be one of complete or pending .
-A value of complete indicates that this resource will not be updated further and MAY be removed in the future.
-A status of pending indicates that this resource MAY update in the future. request_timestamp (optional) timestamp The datetime of the request that this status resource is monitoring. total_count (required) integer The total number of objects that were in the request.
-For a STIX bundle this would be the number of objects in the bundle. success_count (required) integer The number of objects that were successfully created. successes (optional) list of type status-details A list of objects that were successfully processed. failure_count (required) integer The number of objects that failed to be created. failures (optional) list of type status-details A list of objects that were not successfully processed. pending_count (required) integer The number of objects that have yet to be processed.
+The value of this property MUST be one of complete or pending.
+A value of complete indicates that this resource will not be updated further, and MAY be removed in the future.
+A status of pending indicates that this resource MAY be updated in the future. request_timestamp (optional) timestamp The datetime of the request that this status resource is monitoring. total_count (required) integer The total number of objects that were in the request, which would be the number of objects in the envelope.
+The value of the total_count MUST be a positive integer greater than or equal to zero.
+If this property has a value of 0, then the TAXII Server has not yet started processing the request. success_count (required) integer The number of objects that were successfully created.
+The value of the success_count MUST be a positive integer greater than or equal to zero. successes (optional) list of type status-details A list of objects that was successfully processed.

+failure_count (required) integer The number of objects that failed to be created.
+The value of the failure_count MUST be a positive integer greater than or equal to zero. failures (optional) list of type status-details A list of objects that was not successfully processed. pending_count (required) integer The number of objects that have yet to be processed.
+The value of the pending_count MUST be a positive integer greater than or equal to zero. pendings (optional) list of type status-details A list of objects that have yet to be processed.